-Tips to help you to better support your clients who feel helpless in their attempt to co-parent with a toxic ex.
+Tips to help you to better support your client’s co-parenting situation when they feel helpless in their attempt to co-parent with a toxic ex.

 By Dr. Michael Oberschneider, Clinical Psychologist and Custody Evaluator